 Elijah March 2013

-Under the leadership of its previous music director and conductor, Michael Etherton, the choir explored an exciting range of new repertoire, including theatre music and contemporary works, while continuing to develop its traditional strengths in cantata and oratorio.
+Under the leadership of Viv Bellos and its previous music directors and conductors, the choir has explored an exciting range of repertoire, including theatre music and contemporary works, whilst continuing to develop its traditional strengths in cantata and oratorio.